KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 Date: 2023 july
 # Temperature-and-Humitidy-System
-This tutorial will show you how to use the raspberry pi pico WH to send information about the humitidy and temperature in your room.
-For this to be done you will be using the raspberry pi pico WH, a DHT11 sensor, code in MicroPython and adafruit.
+In this tutorial, I will provide you with a comprehensive guide on utilizing the Raspberry Pi Pico WH to wirelessly transmit humidity and temperature information from any location where you have access to WiFi and a power source.
+You will need the Raspberry Pi Pico WH, a DHT11 sensor, MicroPython code, and Adafruit.
+I'll show you how to set up the Raspberry Pi Pico WH, connect the DHT11 sensor, and write code in MicroPython to collect and transmit the data.
+By following the instructions, you'll learn the basics of these components and be able to create a system that monitors and sends humidity and temperature data.

 Time estimation for project: 5 hours